Manasota Key waiting for new sand

-ENGLEWOOD — The members of the South Manasota-Sandpiper Key Association don't have much longer to wait for the arrival of the sand man.
+ENGLEWOOD — Members of the South Manasota-Sandpiper Key Association don’t have much longer to wait for the arrival of the sand man.

 Charlotte County still needs the Army Corps of Engineers to sign off on its permit to pump sand onto Manasota Key’s Gulf shoreline.
 That’s not worrying Damian Ochab, president of the South Manasota/Sandpiper Key Association.
 At least not now.